-Management fees in the current quarter decreased to \$119,304 as compared to \$301,354 in the same quarter of the prior year, and also decreased versus the first quarter of 2018.
-The decrease was a result of the Company's efforts to reduce its staffing to a level better supported by the Company's operations.
+Management fees in the current quarter decreased to \$127,474 as compared to \$302,340 in the same quarter of the prior year.
+The decrease was a result of the Company's efforts to reduce its staffing to a level better supported by the Company's operations as well as due to certain officers and advisors agreeing to waive their fees for services until such time as the Company's operations can better support the payment of such fees.

-Salaries and benefits during the second quarter increased to \$380,161 as compared to \$90,529 in the prior year.
+Salaries and benefits during the third quarter decreased to \$215,363 as compared to \$303,961 in the same quarter of the prior year.
 In the third quarter of 2017, the Company began the build-out of the Amsterdam office, first including sales and marketing personnel and then finance and administration personnel.
-Staffing levels in the Amsterdam office have been scaled back beginning late in the first quarter of 2018 and associated staffing costs are lower in the second quarter of 2018 versus the first quarter of 2018, but are still larger than the same period in 2017 as these costs did not begin until the third quarter of 2017.
-Costs in the second quarter of 2018 also include severance and termination payments of approximately \$180,000 as staffing levels have been reduced.

-We recognized \$11,777 for stock-based compensation in the second quarter of 2018.
+Staffing levels in the Amsterdam office have been scaled back beginning late in the first quarter of 2018 and associated staffing costs are lower in the third quarter of 2018 versus the third quarter of 2017.
+We recognized \$2,035 for stock-based compensation in the second quarter of 2018.
 No stock-based compensation was recognized in the same quarter of 2017.
 Stock based compensation is calculated using the Black-Scholes option pricing model which requires the input of highly subjective assumptions including expected price volatility.
 Changes in the subjective input assumptions can materially affect the fair value estimate, and therefore does not necessarily provide a reliable single measure of the fair value of the Company's stock options granted and/or vested during the period.
-Stock based compensation in the second quarter of 2018 was based on a fair value of \$0.07 per share for the 600,000 options granted in June 2018 of which 125,000 vested, along with a fair value of \$0.09 for the options that were granted in 2017 and vested in the second quarter of 2018.
+Stock based compensation in the third quarter of 2018 was based on a fair value of \$0.07 per share for the 600,000 options granted in June 2018.

 We have, or had during the quarter, a convertible loan payable, convertible debentures, and certain loans and accounts payable, which incur interest at various rates.
-Total interest expense and accretion recognized during the current quarter was \$212,095 as compared to \$71,776 for the same quarter of the prior year and relates to loans payable.
-The increase over the second quarter of 2017 is attributable to the interest on the convertible debentures which were only issued late in the second quarter of 2017, and additional accretion of the convertible loan payable to Omega S.A. which was settled with shares in June 2018.
+Total interest expense and accretion recognized during the current quarter was \$458,402 as compared to \$57,950 for the same quarter of the prior year and relates to the loans payable and the convertible debentures.
+The convertible debentures had a maturity date of June 2020 but were converted into common shares in July 2018.
+The early conversion resulted in accelerated accretion expense of \$385,277 for the third quarter of 2018.
+The early conversion also resulted in fees totalling \$51,939.
+We were able to retire the convertible debentures and pay the associated fees and interest by issuing shares, saving us from having to pay the interest in cash.
 See "Liquidity and Capital Resources" for further information.

-We realized other income of \$13,554 as compared to \$10,128 in first quarter of the prior year.
-The other income consists primarily of gains on debt settlement agreements.
-See "Related Party Transactions" for further information.
+We realized other income of \$142,700 as compared to \$44,296 in the third quarter of the prior year.
+The other income consists primarily of gains on various debt settlement agreements.

 Foreign exchange gains and losses arise from transactions incurred in currencies other than the functional currency of the Company and its subsidiaries.
-We realized a foreign exchange gain of \$29,776 this quarter as compared to a loss of \$20,753 during the same quarter last year.
+We realized a foreign exchange gain of \$34,836 this quarter as compared to a gain of \$54,380 during the same quarter last year.